 Takers for Experiential PR anyone?

-In a tech-advanced and continuously evolving business scenario, consumers are demanding and willing to lap-up every bit of novelty that brands can offer.
+In a tech-advanced and continuously evolving business scenario, where consumers are demanding and willing to lap-up every bit of novelty that brands can offer, Experiential PR, simply put is the next step in storytelling that affords the target audience to experience the brand promise.
 So when marketers are busy defining strategies to woo their audiences; PR practitioners (with their communications arsenal) are raring to go the Experiential PR way.

 The idea is to form a seamless confluence of traditional and digital PR.
 Public Relations has always dealt with product sampling right since its nascent stage.
 But, with the advent of technology and shift in dynamics of brand offerings; embracing Experiential PR seems to an impactful option.